quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 Since QUIC implementations rarely control UDP logic directly, the raw data excludes UDP-level headers in all fields.

-The "datagram_id" is a qlog-specific concept to allow tracking of QUIC packet coalescing inside UDP datagrams.
+The `datagram_id` is a qlog-specific concept to allow tracking of QUIC packet coalescing inside UDP datagrams.
 Since QUIC generates many UDP datagrams, unique identifiers are required to be able to track them individually in qlog traces.
 However, neither UDP nor QUIC exchanges datagram identifiers on the wire.